Find Affordable College Courses

 $12,068 Average Tuition & Fees

-The average tuition and fees for an in-state undergraduate at UGA are $12,068 a year.
+In-state tuition fees for undergraduate students at UGA are $12,068 per year.
 The average amount in student loans that ME majors at UGA take out is $22,874.
 This translates to an average monthly loan payment of $146, based on a 10-year repayment plan.

 Full Mechanical Engineering at University of Georgia Report